ayaohsu/adidas-node-js-challenge/README.md

 ### Testing

-I attempted to implement a [unit test](tests/public_server.test.js) with Jest in public service but could not seem to resolve an issue.
+I attempted to implement a [unit test](tests/public_server.test.js) with Jest in public service but I could not resolve an issue so I left it commented.
 Potentially, an end-to-end test could also be added for creating new subscription.
-A sample request can be sent to the public service, and compare the database record with the expected record.
+A sample request can be sent to the public service, and the database record can be compared against the expected record.

-### CI/CD Proposal
+### High Level CI/CD Proposal

 Code change & pull request created by engineers
 -> Build triggered by Jenkins